folio-org/okapi/doc/guide.md

 from the last response into the current request (in order to forward them to the next module).

- * A list of headers that provide meta-data about the response entity body is merged to the final response header set.
+ * A list of headers that provide metadata about the response entity body is merged to the final response header set.

  * An additional set of special headers (debug, monitoring) or any